TGS ft. TSC #2 - Side x Side vs Over & Under

 Frequently Asked Questions

-What is the main difference in shooting technique between Side-by-Side and Over/Under shotguns?
+What is the key difference in shooting technique between Side-by-Side and Over/Under shotguns?

-It's generally advised to shoot the bottom barrel first on an Over/Under shotgun.
-This barrel aligns more directly with your shoulder, resulting in less muzzle flip and a smoother recoil experience, which is beneficial for maintaining control.
+For an Over/Under (O/U) shotgun, it's generally recommended to fire the bottom barrel first.
+This is because the bottom barrel aligns more directly with the shoulder, resulting in less muzzle flip and smoother recoil management, which is beneficial for follow-up shots.

 Related News